Delano McCoy-Splatt: Club career

 On 1 July 2025, McCoy-Splatt joined recently promoted League One side AFC Wimbledon, signing a two year deal.
+On 19 March 2026, McCoy-Splatt joined National League club Yeovil Town on loan until the end of the 2025–26 season.

 International career

 In early 2023, Jamaica national team coach Heimir Hallgrímsson spoke of selecting young Jamaican-eligible players from overseas U17 and U18 teams, in order to assess them and encourage them to declare for Jamaica.
 On 7 March 2023, McCoy-Splatt was named in a youthful squad, containing a number of English-based teenagers ahead of two friendlies against Trinidad and Tobago.
 He went onto make his senior international debut on 11 March, in a 1–0 home friendly defeat to Trinidad and Tobago.

 Style of play

 McCoy-Splatt mainly operates as a centre midfielder.

 Personal life

-He is the brother of the footballer Jamie Splatt and twin brother of British Virgin Islands international footballer Javaun Splatt.
+He is the brother of the footballer Jamie Splatt and British Virgin Islands international footballer Javaun Splatt.